czmyt/steve/tech-notes/bluesky-resources/README.md

 1. [Import Twitter/X to Bluesky help](https://www.wikihow.com/Import-Twitter-to-Bluesky): A wikiHow article on ways to transfer Tweets.
 2025-04-16
 1. [ATProto Feed Generator documentation](https://github.com/bluesky-social/feed-generator): How to create your own feed.
 Some computer skill required.
 2025-04-16

 © 2025 Stephen Schmidt.
 All rights reserved.
-<br />[Terms and Conditions](/terms-and-conditions) are incorporated herein.
+[Terms and Conditions](/terms-and-conditions) incorporated herein.